Long-Term Disability Requirements Explained

 Comply with Insurer Requests

-Lastly, the insurance company will routinely request claim forms, physician statements, or updated medical records in order to evaluate your claim and determine if you continue to meet the applicable definition of disability.
-A requirement of receiving long-term disability benefits is that you comply with these requests and provide the insurance company with the information it needs so that it can properly review your claim.
-If you do not provide this information, your claim will likely be denied or terminated since you have not provided continued proof of your disability.
-Additionally, these requests often have deadlines by which the insurance company needs this information.
-It is important that you meet the insurer deadlines or, if necessary, request an extension to submit this information.
-If you fail to provide the requested information in a timely manner, you may be at risk for your claim to be denied or terminated.
+Lastly, the insurance company will routinely request claim forms, physician statements, or updated medical records to evaluate your claim and determine if you continue to meet the applicable definition of disability.
+A requirement of receiving long-term disability benefits is that you comply with these requests and provide the insurance company with the information it needs to properly review your claim.

-Further, the insurance company may at some point require you to undergo testing, such as an evaluation or an independent medical exam, in order to determine if you continue to meet the definition of disability.
+Further, the insurance company may require you to undergo testing, such as an evaluation or an independent medical exam, to determine if you continue to meet the definition of disability.
 Though there are some circumstances where you may be able to object to this request, you are likely required to attend the appointment under the policy or potentially risk your claim being denied or terminated.
-Although these routine requests can be frustrating, it is important to work with the insurance company to provide detailed evidence in support of your disability, and hopefully make it easier for your claim to be continued.
+Although these routine requests can be frustrating, it is important to work with the insurance company to provide detailed evidence in support of your disability.

 Share this Post